Will Rogers Memorial Museum

 1720 West Will Rogers Blvd, Claremore, OK 74017 - United States

 Galleries and a children’s museum dedicated to Will Rogers, trick roper, stage and big screen performer, radio commentator, syndicated newspaper columnist author and philosopher.
 Movie Nights, a tribute to Will Rogers first movie in 1918, are the last Friday of each month through October with music and games on the patio as part of the "Shindig" event, free admission and refreshments.
 Cherokee Kid, an exhibit created in cooperation with Cherokee Nation History Center, on temporary display.
 Site of burial on grounds, given to the state of Oklahoma at the time of his death in 1935, for the purpose of a museum in his honor.
+Watch for a multi-million dollar expansion and new entry way to get underway in 2023.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.